mugen609/bigbox-native-res-setup/GameMaze.md

 ## Why GameMaze?

+**The Discovery**: This project started with a simple observation: games running on my physical SNES or PS1 hardware through my RetroTINK 4K looked noticeably better than the same games emulated via Batocera.
+At first, it was tempting to think original hardware had some inherent visual magic that emulation could not replicate.

-**The Discovery**: My physical SNES/PS1 through RetroTINK 4K looked better than Batocera emulation.
-Why? **Resolution**.
-Consoles output true 240p; most emulation distros upscale first, compromising the scaler input.
+But the answer was simpler: **Resolution**.
+Consoles output true 240p; most emulation upscale first, compromising the signal sent to the scaler.

 **The Fix**: Configure emulators for **native output** → HDMI → scaler.
 Result: visual parity with original hardware, plus emulation conveniences (save states, modern titles).